kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 One of the areas of concern for this API is that we need to indicate how and when the API implementations should use the backend destination certificate authority.
-This solution proposes, as introduced in [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713/), that the implementation should watch the connections to a specified TargetRef (Service), and if the Service matches a BackendTLSPolicy, then assume the connection is TLS, and verify that the TargetRef’s certificate can be validated by the client (Gateway) using the provided certificates and hostname before the connection is made.
+This solution proposes, as introduced in [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713/), that the implementation should watch the connections to the specified TargetRefs (Services), and if a Service matches a BackendTLSPolicy, then assume the connection is TLS, and verify that the TargetRef’s certificate can be validated by the client (Gateway) using the provided certificates and hostname before the connection is made.
 On the question of how to signal that there was a failure in the certificate validation, this is left up to the implementation to return a response error